What should I do if I suspect wolves have killed my livestock?

 Step 1: Carefully examine the kill site and dead livestock.
 Be cautious not to trample over animal tracks or disturb the site.
 A USDA trapper or Department of Natural Resources (DNR) conservation officer may be able to read subtle clues that you may not recognize.
 If the examination suggests a wild animal killed your livestock, protect your remaining animals by temporarily moving them to a more secure location, if possible.

-Step 2: Preserve the evidence of the suspected wolf kill as much as possible and then report the kill.
-To be eligible for state compensation, you must report a suspected wolf kill within 24 hours of discovery to a DNR conservation officer or USDA trapper.
+Step 2: Preserve the evidence of the suspected wolf kill as much as possible and then report the kill as soon as possible.
+To be eligible for state compensation, you must report a suspected wolf kill within 48 hours of discovery to a DNR conservation officer or USDA trapper.
 Make a note of who took your report and the day and time of your report for future reference.

 Contact a conservation officer:

 An interactive map of officer patrol areas with contact information is available at the DNR website.

 Grand Rapids, MN 55744